jaiguptanick/Blog/_posts/2020-07-29-Walkthrough_of_bWAPP_solutions_A1_injection_writeups.md

 ![OS commmand injection]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/bwapp/a1/os_medium_2.png)

-As the function used by the server blocks the use of '&' and ; but we can use '|' (pipe).
+As the function used by the server blocks the use of '&' and ; but we can use pipe as before.

 <h3>Security Level: high</h3>